Anti-Racism Pledge 2022

 We are an open and progressive organisation with social justice at the forefront of our work.
 We proactively seek to include diverse and under-represented voices, and to tackle and educate those whose actions are seen as discriminatory.
 We will speak out against racism and embed allyship in our Theatre for Social Change practice and strategic work.

 This pledge sits alongside our Equality, Diversity and Inclusion Policy and Action Plan.
-In 2021 we pledge to:
+We pledge to:

-- Increase opportunities for partnerships with organisations and local participation with Black people, people of colour and ethnic communities through specifically designed strands of our participatory programme: Where You’re At and Confidence Through Creativity.
-These two projects will strengthen opportunities across our participatory programme, sharing expertise, connections and resources.
+- Increase opportunities for partnerships with organisations and local participation with Black people, people of colour and ethnic communities through specifically designed strands of our participatory programme and developing meaningful partnerships.

-- Continue to educate ourselves and all those involved in our work on anti-racism, with on-going learning across our delivery strands, sector development programme and operations.
+- Continue to educate ourselves and all those involved in our work on anti-racism, with on-going learning across programme and operations.
 The aim for this is to create a culture of challenge, reflection, and continued dialogue for the future.

-- Continue to commission and recruit Black people, people of colour and people from ethnic communities as artists, board members, educators and makers across all strands of work.
+- Continue to commission and recruit Black people, people of colour and people from ethnic communities as artists, board members, educators, administrators and makers across all strands of work.

 - Increase representation ensuring opportunities for individual voices to be amplified through our communications and platforms.